nimgog/cococasing-storefront/README.md

 ## Development server

+Run `npx scully --scanRoutes` to initiate static site rendering.
+The build artifacts will be stored in the `dist/static` directory.

+Run `npx scully serve` to run the Scully static server.
+This is needed for getting the content for the blog posts.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding